-Students have access to their grades through the University website.
+Students have access to their grades through Web Access provided by the University.
 In accordance with the Family Rights and Privacy Act, grades are confidential information.
 Under no circumstance will a grade be disclosed over the phone or via email.